maekitalo/tntnet/doc/man/ecpp.7.markdown

 `<%config>...</%config>`
-  Often webapplications need some configuration like database names or login information to the database.
-These configuratioin variables can be read from the tntnet.xml.
-Variablenames ended with a semicolon are defined as static std::string variables and filled from tntnet.xml.
+  Often web applications need some configuration like database names or login information to the database.
+These configuration variables can be read from the tntnet.xml.
+Variable names ended with a semicolon are defined as static std::string variables and filled from tntnet.xml.
 A variable can be prepended by a type.
-The value from tntnet.xml is then converted with a std::istream.
+The value from tntnet.xml is then converted with a `std::istream`.

   You can also specify a default value by appending a '=' and the value to the variable.